wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (b) lasted 3 years.

-    Section 2BAA: inserted, on 18 May 2009, by [section 4][269] of the Property (Relationships) Amendment Act 2008 (2008 No 83).
+    Section 2BAA: inserted, on 18 May 2009, by [section 4][270] of the Property (Relationships) Amendment Act 2008 (2008 No 83).

 ##### 2BA Immediately preceding marriage or civil union

 *   For the purposes of this Act,---

-    *   (a) if a marriage was immediately preceded by a civil union between the husband and the wife, the civil union must be treated as if it were part of the marriage; and
+    *   (a) if a marriage was immediately preceded by a civil union between the spouses, the civil union must be treated as if it were part of the marriage; and

     *   (b) if a civil union was immediately preceded by a marriage between the civil union partners, the marriage must be treated as if it were part of the civil union.

     Section 2BA: inserted, on 26 April 2005, by [section 3(4)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

+    Section 2BA(a): amended, on 19 August 2013, by [section 9][258] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

 ##### 2C Meaning of de facto partner

 *   For the purposes of this Act, a person is another person's _de facto partner_ if they have a de facto relationship with each other.

-    Section 2C: inserted, on 1 February 2002, by [section 8][267] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 2C: inserted, on 1 February 2002, by [section 8][268] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 2D Meaning of de facto relationship